M-Vais/HockeyInfo/README.md

 # HockeyInfo
-Android app that allows you to search players in NHL/WHA (Outdated - the scraper needs to be updated).
+This is an outdated android app that allows you to search players in NHL/WHA.
+The scraper is currently outdated.
+I have plans on updating the scraper and the user interface to be a more complete app.